 What is Black Mold (Stachybotrys)?

-Most people know what mold looks like, but for the average person, determining if mold is in fact Black Mold (stachybotrys chartarum) by your eyes alone is not easy.
-For a professional mold expert, it is easier to identify a mold as stachybotrys because of its distinguishable MOLD appearance in its mature state.
-A slow growing mold, Black Mold can be thick in context and black in color.
-Yet, if you do not know the various types of mold, it may not necessarily look much different from other mold species, which are black in nature.
-The only way for us to say with certainty that a specific mold is in fact black mold, is for us to take a swab sample for confirmation.
+Most people know what mold looks like because of its color, but for the average person, determining if mold is in fact Black Mold (Stachybotrys Chartarum) by your eyes alone is not easy.
+For a professional mold expert, it is easier to identify a mold such as Stachybotrys because of its distinguishable slimy black & dark green appearance in its mature state and based on the building material and the moisture involved that caused the mold.

 Inspection & Testing for Black Mold

-A qualified and experienced professional mold inspector has been trained to know all of the places where black mold grows and have the knowledge and background to find all instances pf mold.
-The inspector should be testing for all mold variants, not only for stachybotrys specifically.
-An experienced Mold Inspector knows black mold is not easily airborne unless it becomes disturbed, which is why surface sampling (not just air sampling) should be done when visible growth is present, to ascertain whether Black Mold it is present.
-Using a swab sample is the only way to confirm for sure that Black Mold is present.
-When Black Mold has not yet become airborne, some mold remediation costs can be saved by containing the work area and avoiding use of the costlier equipment.
+A qualified and experienced professional mold inspector knows how to properly identify all of the places where black mold grows and have the knowledge and background identity of the cause.
+An experienced New York State Mold Assessor or Licensed Mold Inspector knows black mold also understands that this mold is not easily airborne unless its disturbed, which is why surface sampling (not just air sampling) should be done when visible growth is present, to ascertain whether Black Mold it is present.
+In some cases, the only way for us to say with certainty that a specific mold is in fact black mold, is for us to take a sample for laboratory confirmation.
 H.N.S.T. suggests you have mold testing performed after remediation to ensure the mold problem was handled properly and the indoor environment is in its normal state.